Josh And Anna Duggar Respond To Divorce Rumor Started By Duggars’ Media Nemesis

 “Bauer, they’re a major porn provider,” Jessa said.
 “Maybe [that’s] their mindset.
 They’re just used to making objects out of women.
 Maybe we just didn’t seem any different.”

 Jessa and Jill’s defense of their brother’s behavior wasn’t enough to save his job.
 As People reports, Josh was forced to resign as executive director of Family Research Council Action.
-He and Anna Duggar then had to leave their home in Washington, D.C. and move back to Arkansas.
+He and Anna Duggar then had to leave their home in Washington, D.C., and move back to Arkansas.

 “Josh and Anna spend most of their time at home when Josh isn’t selling cars.
 The family has been busy filming, but Josh is not going to be featured.”